 Anyone who has been convicted of a sex crime or who is facing such charges should be aware that many administrators are sponsoring a bill that would require courts to impose lifetime supervision on certain sex offenders.
 It is their belief that doing this would guarantee that offenders released into the community are properly monitored and more easily subject to incarceration for violations of strict conditions.

 While government officials pursue legislation to strengthen sex offender laws, many of these laws are already very strict and have the capability of drastically changing a person’s life forever.
 If you have been accused of a sex crime in Maryland, you should seek the assistance of an experienced Maryland Criminal Defense Attorney who will aggressively defend your legal rights.
-Contact the skilled lawyers at Alpert Schreyer, LLC today for a free consultation of your case by calling 866-444-6363.
+Contact the skilled lawyers at Alpert Schreyer, LLC today for a free case evaluation of your case by calling 866-444-6363.

 Source article: http://www.baltimoresun.com/news/opinion/readersrespond/bal-sexoffenderletter0126,0,2305735.story